ruicore/COMP7055-Project/README.md

 ## 📜 License

-This project is for academic use only (HKBU COMP4026/7055 coursework).
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/) license.

+It is intended for **academic, research, and educational purposes only**, as part of HKBU COMP4026/7055 coursework.
+Commercial use is **not permitted**.